WICG/turtledove/PRODUCT_LEVEL.md

 ![creative mock](assets/creative_mock.png)

-[Turtledove](https://github.com/WICG/turtledove) is oblivious to the existence of products in creatives, and imposes minimal audience thresholds on the latter.
+[TURTLEDOVE](https://github.com/WICG/turtledove) is oblivious to the existence of products in creatives, and imposes minimal audience thresholds on the latter.
 This introduces a novel, fundamental difficulty in the area of useful product recommendation.
 Recommendation systems will have to shift from working with a single user to working with sets of users.

-We argue that in ecommerce it is the **product**, not the creative (a collection of products), that would be the most natural conceptual unit behind Turtledove mechanisms.
+We argue that in ecommerce it is the **product**, not the creative (a collection of products), that would be the most natural conceptual unit behind TURTLEDOVE mechanisms.

-If, in Turtledove, we **apply the idea of minimal audience size at product level**, we can:
+If, in TURTLEDOVE, we **apply the idea of minimal audience size at product level**, we can:
 * retain the flexibility and effectiveness of the current state-of-the-art recommendation systems,
-* ease the adoption of Turtledove in ecommerce,
+* ease the adoption of TURTLEDOVE in ecommerce,
 * easily analyze the impact of minimal audience size on revenue, and
     * early research indicates we might be able to retain even **~94.5%** of our current click through rate level with product-level audience threshold of **30**
-* keep Turtledove privacy guarantees.
+* keep TURTLEDOVE privacy guarantees.

 In addition, this product-level focus brings greater clarity into areas that need to reason "what's inside the ad":
-* Turtledove UI,
+* TURTLEDOVE UI,
 * publisher brand safety,
 * native ads, and
 * auditability.

-The proposed change is an extension of Turtledove, and supports all use cases that were supported originally.
+The proposed change is an extension of TURTLEDOVE, and supports all use cases that were supported originally.

 ## Technical details